alberto-lazari/masters-thesis/chapters/background.typ

 removing the need for specific manual setup.

 === VirtualApp Architecture
+// TODO: diagram?
 By looking at the structure of VirtualXposed's project, the code is divided in three Gradle projects:
 - `:app` is the UI part of the application, declaring activities and core components that interact with the virtualization framework.
 - `:launcher` is a fork of a AOSP-like launcher, adapted to be included in the application.
-- `:lib` is the actual VirtualApp framework.
+- `:lib` is the actual VirtualApp framework, back-end of the application.

 This section explores the high-level architecture of the `:lib` project, highlighting the purpose of components that are relevant for the following chapters.